juanma1980/zxcutrestick/README.md

 All options are loaded from config file.
 There's no install, simply clone this repo and run from terminal.

 It depends on pyside2 and needs xdotool installed.
-Remenber: this is a "shabbystick".
+Remember: this is a "shabbystick".
 #########

 Teclado Virtual Cutre para jugar a emuladores de Zx Spectrum en pantallas táctiles.